duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 Loader is used to process webpack modules (files that use `import`, `require()`, `@import`, `url()`) and use coffescript, typescript, sass processors.
 It has `test` property (which files should be transformed) and `use` which loader.
-Plugins are use to perform wider range of tasks like uglify.
+Plugins are used to perform wider range of tasks like uglify.
 `./dist/` is default output path folder, and you can open `gnome-open dist/index.html`.